Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation: Tests of Our New Method against the Titov-D e moulin Models

 \subsection{Hyperbolic Flux Tubes in the Titov-D\'{e}moulin Models}

-If a magnetic field is purely two-dimensional, i.e., if it depends on two coordinates and its field lines lie in parallel planes, an X-shaped field configuration has two surfaces called separatrices intersecting each other at a line called separator.
+If a magnetic field is purely two-dimensional, i.e., if it depends on two coordinates and its field lines lie in parallel planes, an X-shaped field configuration has two surfaces called separatrices intersecting each other at a line called a separator.
 The field lines in each quadrant may locally be approximated by hyperbolas near the X-point and they have discontinuous connectivities across separatrices.
-The separator may be deformed into a current sheet, where magnetic reconnection can take place \citep{Syrovatskii81}.
+The separator may be deformed into a current sheet, where magnetic reconnection can take place

+\citep{Syrovatskii81}.
 If we add a smooth third component of magnetic field dependent on two coordinates to a purely 2D magnetic field, two field lines, whose endpoints are very close with a former separatrix between them, have a large separation at the other ends \citep{Longcope94}.
 Thus, the field connectivity is everywhere continuous.
 In a 3D situation, separatrices and separators appear if nullpoints or bald patches are present in the domain.
 Otherwise, the field connectivity is everywhere continuous, but there may exist quasi-separatrix layers (QSLs), across which the separation between the ends of field lines, which are very close somewhere in the domain, is very large \citep{Priest92, Demoulin96}.
 Quite similarly to the 2.5D situation, the field lines in the vicinity of the intersection of two QSLs look like hyperbolas when they are projected onto the plane normal to the intersection.
 This structure is called a hyperbolic flux tubes (HFTs) and its magnetic axis is a quasi-separator \citep{Titov02, Titov03}.
 A current sheet is likely to be formed in an HFT by magnetic pinching induced by suitable footpoint motions and consequently magnetic reconnection ensues \citep{Titov03}.
 To find an HFT, \citet{Titov02} proposed a squashing factor (or degree) $Q$, which represents how much a cross-section of a flux tube is deformed at the other side, as follows.

 in which $\left[ X_{\mp} (x_{ \pm}, y_{ \pm}), Y_{\mp} (x_{ \pm}, y_{ \pm}) \right] $ is a vector function connecting a footpoint $(x_{ \pm}, y_{ \pm})$ to its conjugate footpoint $(x_{ \mp}, y_{ \mp})$.
 The flux surface of an HFT is an isosurface of $Q$ with $Q \gg 2$.